auburn-comp-math/math-5630-6630/_sources/root_finding.md

 $$c = \frac{a f(b) - b f(a)}{f(b) - f(a)}.$$

-The false position method is also guaranteed to converge to a root if $f(a)f(b) < 0$, and it usually converges faster than the bisection method.
+The false position method is also guaranteed to converge to a root if $f(a)f(b) < 0$, and it usually converges faster than the bisection method, but sometimes exceptions occur.
 The implementation is quite similar to the bisection method.

 ``````{prf:example}
 Let us try the aforementioned methods to find the root of $f(x) = x^3 - 2x^2 - 4$ on the interval $[1, 3]$.